gotchoices/MyCHIPs/doc/sim-docker.md

 This should launch two more sets of logging windows on your screen (hopefully your local/config.dock settings are working OK).
-It will also launch two more container processes for each site, a peer server and an agent modeler.
+It will also launch two more container processes for each site, a peer server and an agent-based modeler.
 The peer server is the production MyCHIPs server that handles traffic from other servers on the network.
-The agent modeler attempts to simulate what humans might do when interacting on a MyCHIPs network (trading CHIPs in transactions).
+The modeler attempts to simulate what humans might do when interacting on a MyCHIPs network (trading CHIPs in transactions).
-This command tells the agent modeler to run 50 iterations of its simulation.
+This command tells the modeler to run 50 iterations of its simulation.

 If your admin consoles are connected, you can select the Network tab to see tally connections being formed in the simulated network.
 There is an "Arrange"